New Orleans, February 19, 2014

 But was she picky about where they were sourced?
-During the month of June 2013, NOLA Locavores is challenging all New Orleanians to think “farm fresh” with the third annual Eat Local Challenge, and they are picky.
+During the month of June 2014, NOLA Locavores is challenging all New Orleanians to think “farm fresh” with the fourth annual Eat Local Challenge, and they are picky.

-Beginning Saturday, June 1, all participants, or locavores, will be dared to limit their diet only to food grown, raised, or caught within 200 miles of New Orleans.
+Beginning Sunday, June 1, all participants, or locavores, will be dared to limit their diet for 30 days only to food grown, raised, or caught within 200 miles of New Orleans.
 Sources include:

 community gardens, start your own garden